Chaitra-HR/raos-advisery-website/pages/home.md

 # Section: PAIN

-## Reaching your ideal clients online doesn't have to be so hard
+## Reaching your ideal clients online doesn't have to be so hard I bet you’ve had this happen before.

 Right now, you're probably doing everything you know you need to convert more leads.